 Again, I had a glass of orange juice as soon as I was seated.
 For the meal service, I specifically requested for a glass of mineral water that day, plus a cup of hot coffee which was brought to me after I finished my main course.
 The coffee was pretty strong.

-On both morning flights, there were only very few people in the Mabuhay Class cabin.
-Well, basically there wasn't anything much to do since IFE (In-Flight Entertainment) wasn't available.
+Apart from eating, there wasn't anything much to do since IFE (In-Flight Entertainment) wasn't available.
 Oh, too bad Philippine Airlines doesn't give out free playing cards anymore.
-Pika's advice: Nothing in particular; just sit back, relax and enjoy the meal!
+Pika's advice: Nothing in particular.
+Just sit back, relax and enjoy the meal!

 *No separate price given as meals are included in the ticket price.